List of Coronation Street characters introduced in 2019: Alina Pop

 Alina Pop, played by Ruxandra Porojnicu, first appears in episode 9750, first broadcast on 22 April 2019 and later made her last appearance on 16 September 2021.

 The character and Porojnicu's casting details were announced on 1 March 2019.
 Alina is introduced as a love interest for Seb Franklin (Harry Visinoni).
 She works at a nail bar which Seb visits to fix a burst pipe.
 Porojnicu and Visioni were pictured by paparazzi filming on-location in February 2019.
 After having an affair with Tyrone Dobbs (Alan Halsall) after lodging with him and Fiz Stape (Jennie McAlpine) and subsequently forming a relationship with him, she left after she miscarried their baby after his daughter Hope Dobbs (Isabella Flanagan) set fire to their flat, and Tyrone hadn't been completely honest about his past.
 Although telling Tyrone beforehand she wasn't pregnant, her exit scenes implied she was.
 These aired in Episode 10,431 on 16 September 2021.

 On 8 March 2019, it was announced that the characters would be involved in an issue-led story about modern slavery alongside Eileen Grimshaw (Sue Cleaver) and Jan Lozinski (Piotr Baumann).
 The story begins when Seb discovers Alina living in "squalid conditions" after entering the UK from Eastern Europe through a "human trafficking ring".
-Alina is helped by Seb, who endangers his life and other lives too.
+Alina is helped by Seb, who endangers his life and others' lives, too.
 The story team worked with Salvation Army on the story.
 Kathy Betteridge, director of anti-trafficking and modern slavery, was pleased that Coronation Street was tackling the subject.
 Series producer Iain MacLeod wanted to highlight that "slavery hides in plain sight" since the topic is "one of the biggest hidden scandals in the UK today".
 He observed that various low-cost businesses could be run by employees who have been "coerced, threatened and exploited" in a similar fashion to Alina.

 In July 2024, it was announced that Porojnicu would be returning with her return scenes coming up in further episodes.
 She is set to come face to face with Tyrone after his mother, Cassie Plummer (Claire Sweeney), tricks her by bringing her to him in her taxi, instead of the airport as requested.
 This occurs after she crosses paths with Fiz, whom Tyrone is now married to, in Frescho's car park.
 Alina tells her that she wanted to keep her distance and is only back in the UK for a trial regarding a human trafficking group in Romania.
 Fiz had previously been informed about this trial by Debbie Webster (Sue Devaney) and Rita Tanner (Barbara Knox).